 Note: The core IRC protocol specifications have been widely acknowledged to be old, out-of-date, and to not fully or accurately describe how the IRC client protocol works today.
 One of our members has been working on updated core protocol specifications here which you may find useful to consult.
 Look at core protocol specifications and the IRC ecosystem itself for a complete picture of how the IRC protocol works today.
 If you have any questions on the core IRC protocol, please feel free to ask us directly or with an issue in our feedback GitHub repository.

 The IRCv3 specifications are released when they are stable and have been widely tested.
 In the past the WG released specifications as versioned bundles (IRCv3.1, IRCv3.2), but we no longer do this.

 Errata updates may be submitted for our specifications.
 To do so, simply see our contribution document.

-allows clients to be sent notifications when caps are added to or removed from
+– a feature to let clients know when capabilities are added to or removed from

 Message tags extend the core framing used with IRC messages, and allow extended data to be sent with messages.

 Message tags are widely used in the IRCv3 specifications.
 As such, most software implementing IRCv3 extensions will want to to implement the core Message Tags specification.

 The Message Tags spec covers the new message format, how tag data is formatted and escaped, and how they are named.
 In addition, it extends the message length and lets clients send tags directly between each other, allowing new features to be developed and implemented independently from the IRC servers themselves (similar to extensions based on CTCP).

 Note: Message tags themselves are used as a foundation for other extensions and do not themselves offer any user-facing features.
 Specific message tags are defined in the various IRCv3 specifications.